 CRM software on its own is powerful.
-But in most cases, it’s only as good as the other software it meshes with.
-Knowing how to integrate your CRM with the tools you’re already using—like Gmail, Slack, or Trello—and the ones you’ll be using in the future is crucial.
-So, we created this in-depth guide to help you maximize your CRM through integrations—connecting it with all of your other business tools the right way, the first time.
+But for most, it’s only as good as the software it works with.
+Knowing how to integrate your CRM with the tools you’re already using—like Gmail, Slack, or Trello—and the ones you’ll be using in the future means you can automate processes and share data faster than ever before.
+We created this guide to help you maximize CRM integrations so you can easily connect all your business tools the right way, the first time.

 Why CRM Integration Is So Important

-A CRM platform helps companies target new potential customers and maintain strong relationships with existing customers.
+CRM software helps businesses target new potential customers (leads) and maintain strong relationships with existing customers.
 CRM software keeps all of your customer info centralized in one place, including:

 - Metrics and scores